Noise Reduction Features

 Set a reduction option.

-For exposures of 1 sec. or longer, noise reduction is performed automatically if noise typical of long exposures is detected.
+For images exposed for 1 sec. or longer, noise reduction is performed automatically if noise typical of long exposures is detected.
 This setting is effective enough in most cases.

-Noise reduction is performed for all exposures of 1 sec. or longer.
+Noise reduction is performed for all images exposed for 1 sec. or longer.
 The [Enable] setting may reduce noise that cannot be detected with the [Auto] setting.